Laura Fernández Piña

-Laura Lynn Fernández Piña (born 11 June 1971) is a Mexican marketing professional and politician from the Party of the Democratic Revolution.
+Laura Lynn Fernández Piña (born 11 June 1971) is a Mexican marketing professional and politician from the Party of the Democratic Revolution (PRD).

 Early life

-She was born in the city of Torreón, Coahuila and grew up in Guadalajara, Jalisco.
+She was born in the city of Torreón, Coahuila, and grew up in Guadalajara, Jalisco.
 She is the daughter of Luis Fernández Meza and Marcia Piña Puchi.
-She earned her degree in marketing from the Universidad del Valle de Atemajac in Guadalajara, Mexico.
+She earned her degree in marketing from the Universidad del Valle de Atemajac in Guadalajara.

 Political career

 In 1999, Fernández Piña dabbled in politics behind the Party of the Democratic Revolution and also has occupied several diverse positions in public administration.
 She headed the Department of Tourism and Public Relations in the city council of Benito Juárez (Cancún) during the 1999-2002 administration.
 Then, she has the delegate to the Quintana Roo Institute for Women.
 From 2005 to 2008 she was the technical secretary of the Cabinet of Benito Juárez's city council.

-Local Representative of Quintana Roo (2008-2011)
+Local deputy in Quintana Roo (2008-2011)

-Fernández Piña was elected Representative of District X of Quintana Roo with the Institutional Revolutionary Party for the period 2008-2011 and presided over the Finance, Budget, and Public Accounts Committee for the XII Legislature of the State Congress.
-She was also a candidate for Representative of Federal District 03.
+Fernández Piña was elected to the Congress of Quintana Roo for District X with the Institutional Revolutionary Party (PRI) for the period 2008-2011 and presided over the Finance, Budget, and Public Accounts Committee for the XII Legislature of the State Congress.
+She was also a candidate for Quintana Roo's 3rd federal electoral district.